Private GPT vs ChatGPT: Which AI Solution Is Right for Your Business?

 At K3 Technology, we deploy Private GPT solutions on Microsoft Azure OpenAI Service, which means:

-- Custom knowledge base.
-Private GPT can be connected to your company's documents, SharePoint, ticketing system, or CRM so it answers questions using your actual data, not just general internet knowledge.
+- Approved knowledge base.
+Private GPT can be connected to SharePoint, Teams, ticketing, SOPs, project documents, or CRM data so answers come from business-approved sources.

 Side-by-Side Comparison: Private GPT vs ChatGPT